mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 ### 1.3 Changes to requirements

 The ability to add or remove monsters has been removed, as it is an unnecessary functionality of the program.
-The stakeholder mentions that he can just either ignore or add monsters in their own specific game as needed, which is easy to do and no not require a form of marking it down from the program.
+The stakeholder mentions that he can just either ignore or add monsters in their own specific game as needed, which is easy to do and no not require a form of marking it down on the program.

 The minimum viable product has been updated to be clearer.
 It more precisely defines the core of the program, such as:
  - reducing the minimum number of themes to 1
  - zooming on maps is not required
 This reduces our scope of the MVP, and allows the team to produce a better core program such as a more complex map or monster generation algorithm.

-If the requirement have changed significantly since the requirements document, outline the changes here.
-Changes must be justified and supported by evidences, i.e., they must be substantiated. (max one page, only if required)

 ## 2. References